movermeyer/fleem/docs/index.rst

 .. sourcecode:: text

     my_theme/
-        info.json
-        license.txt
+        info.yaml
         templates/
             layout.html
             index.html
         static/
             style.css

-The ``info.json`` file contains the theme's metadata, so that the application can provide a nice switching interface if necessary. ``license.txt`` is optional and contains the full text of the theme's license. ``static`` is served directly to clients, and ``templates`` contains the Jinja2 template files.
+The ``info.yaml`` file contains the theme's metadata, so that the application can provide a nice switching interface if necessary. ``static`` is served directly to clients, and ``templates`` contains the Jinja2 template files.